shuai-xu/flink/docs/dev/table/common.md

 Query Optimization
 ------------------

 Apache Flink leverages Apache Calcite to optimize and translate queries.
 The optimization currently performed include projection and filter push-down, subquery decorrelation, and other kinds of query rewriting.
-Flink optimizes the order of joins based on cost if join-reorder is enabled(`sql.cbo.joinReorder.enabled` is true), otherwise executes them in the same order as defined in the query (order of Tables in the `FROM` clause and/or order of join predicates in the `WHERE` clause).
+Flink optimizes the order of joins based on cost if join-reorder is enabled (`sql.optimizer.join-reorder.enabled` is true), otherwise executes them in the same order as defined in the query (order of Tables in the `FROM` clause and/or order of join predicates in the `WHERE` clause).

 It is possible to customize optimization programs referencing to `FlinkBatchPrograms`(default optimization programs for batch) or `FlinkStreamPrograms`(default optimization programs for stream), and replace the default optimization programs by providing a `CalciteConfig` object.
 This can be created via a builder by calling `CalciteConfig.createBuilder())` and is provided to the TableEnvironment by calling `tableEnv.getConfig.setCalciteConfig(calciteConfig)`.

 ### Reuse SubPlan
-Flink will try to find duplicate sub-plans by the digest of physical sub-plan and reuse them if Reuse sub-plan is enabled(`sql.exec.reuse.sub-plan.enabled` is true, default is false).
+Flink will try to find duplicate sub-plans by the digest of physical sub-plan and reuse them if Reuse sub-plan is enabled (`sql.optimizer.reuse.sub-plan.enabled` is true, default is false).

 **Note:** Reuse sub-plan on Batch is supported now.

-The following code example show the physical plan when Reuse sub-plan is enabled.
+The following code example shows the physical plan when reuse sub-plan is enabled.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">